-What follows is the written speech -- the Electronic Logging Devices mandate commentary -- that was delivered via Facebook Live on Monday morning, December 4, 2017.
+This is the written version of Electronic Logging Devices mandate commentary that was delivered by Vicki Simons via Facebook Live on Monday morning, December 4, 2017.

 Hello.
 This is Vicki Simons, broadcasting live from the Pilot Travel Center in Graniteville, South Carolina, near my home.
 With me today is my husband Mike Simons.